A Function-Centric Perspective on Flat and Sharp Minima

-\paragraph{Safety Properties Can Exist at Sharper Minima.} Across all CIFAR datasets, we consistently observe that the Baseline control yields the flattest solutions, yet performs worst on safety-relevant evaluation.
-In contrast, the controls that achieve the best performance on these metrics are always sharper than the Baseline.
-These results suggest that sharper minima can coincide with improved safety properties, indicating that sharpness may in fact be an important factor in achieving reliable models.
-One possible explanation is that sharper minima correspond to tighter decision boundaries, which may be beneficial in certain tasks~\citep{pmlr-v137-huang20a}.
-This interpretation offers a useful lens through which to interpret our findings: improved safety performance does not require flatness, and may in some cases arise from sharper solutions.
+A possible explanation for the relationship we observe between generalisation, reliability and sharpness in high-dimensional learning problems is suggested by our decision-boundary experiments in Section~\ref{sec:decision_boundaries}.
+There we show that sharper minima correspond not only to memorisation, but also to well-generalising models with tighter decision boundaries, which may be beneficial in certain tasks.
+This provides a useful lens through which to interpret our findings: improved reliability-related performance does not require flatness, and may in some cases arise alongside sharper solutions.

-\paragraph{There is No Geometric Goldilocks Zone for Sharpness:} Although sharper solutions often perform better across generalisation and safety metrics on the CIFAR datasets, the sharpest model is not always the best overall.
-Still, the top-performing model is typically sharper than the Baseline, suggesting that a learning task may require a level of sharpness beyond what is induced by the architecture's implicit regularisation.
-This supports the view that neither extreme flatness nor sharpness is universally optimal.
-Instead, the ``right" level of sharpness appears task- and architecture-dependent.
-Importantly, this highlights the risk of misleading conclusions when aggregating sharpness trends across heterogeneous architectures: we observe that general trends can invert under such aggregation, consistent with Simpson's Paradox~\citep{simpson1951interpretation}.
-Careful control over architecture-specific inductive biases is therefore essential when studying geometry-function relationships.
+\textit{We Find No Geometric Goldilocks Zone for Sharpness.} Although we report statistical support for sharper solutions performing better across generalisation and reliability-related metrics on the CIFAR data sets, the sharpest model is not always the best overall.
+Still, the top-performing model is typically sharper than the Baseline, suggesting that a learning task may require a level of sharpness beyond what is induced by the architecture's implicit bias alone.
+This supports the view that neither extreme flatness nor extreme sharpness is universally optimal.
+This insight offers further refinement of the perspective developed from Section~\ref{sec:decision_boundaries} where we saw that extreme sharpness could indicate memorisation while intermediate sharpness showed a strong relationship with tightening decision boundaries.
+Instead, the ``right" level of sharpness appears to be task- and architecture-dependent.
+More broadly, this highlights the risk of misleading conclusions when aggregating sharpness trends across heterogeneous architectures: we observe that apparent general trends can invert under such aggregation, consistent with Simpson's Paradox~\citep{simpson1951interpretation}.
+Careful control over architecture-specific inductive biases is therefore essential when studying geometry--function relationships.